Patronages of Saint George: Russia and Bulgaria

-Bosnia, Montenegro and Serbia
+Bosnia, Kosovo, Montenegro and Serbia

-In medieval Bosnia, Saint George, or Gregory, the Miracle-worker, spread through the rise of the new territorial church, the schismatic Bosnian Church, after the Catholic episcopal see had to move out from Bosnia to Đakovo, in the first half of the 13th century.
-This prompted Bosnians to search for a new confessional identity, so in a fully autonomous act, unrecognized by papacy at the time, Bosnian political and ecclesiastical hierarchy turned the saint, also known for his state-building role, into both the ruling Kotromanić dynasty and the state patron.
-Patronage of Saint George, the Miracle-worker, will eventually get its recognition by Pope Pius II, in late 1461.
-Meanwhile, the cult of St. Gregory, maintained by the Bosnian Church, will see another manifestation in Gregory of Nazianzus in the first half of the 15th century, which will change to St. Gregory with King Thomas' conversion to Catholicism in late 1440s early 1450s.
-On 26 August 1752 papacy confirmed St. Elijah as the patron saint of the Bosnian Kingdom, on the request of bishop fra Pavao Dragićević, which will be celebrated along with Saint George as patrons of Bosnia and Herzegovina to this day.

-"Đurđevdan" (Ђурђевдан – George's day) is a Serbian religious holiday, celebrated on 23 April by the Julian calendar (6 May by Gregorian calendar), which is the feast of Saint George and a very important Slava. Đurđevdan is celebrated all over the Serbian diaspora but mainly in Serbia, Montenegro and Bosnia and Herzegovina.
+"Đurđevdan" (Ђурђевдан – George's day) is a Serbian religious holiday, celebrated on 23 April by the Julian calendar (6 May by Gregorian calendar), which is the feast of Saint George and a very important Slava. Đurđevdan is celebrated all over the Serbian diaspora but mainly in Serbia, Montenegro, Kosovo, and Bosnia and Herzegovina.

 In the Serbian language, St. George is called Sveti Đorđe (Serbian Cyrillic: Свети Ђорђе).

 Churches and monasteries

 Eastern Christianity

 Saint George is the patron saint of Lebanese Christians, Palestinian Christians, and Syrian Christians.

 The 16th-century monastery known as the Monastery of Saint George is near al-Khader, Palestine.
 In the Wadi Qelt near Jericho stands the St. George's Monastery.

 Saint George is among the most celebrated saints in Syria, especially among the Antiochian churches.
 The historical Saint George's Monastery in Meshtaye village near the city of Homs is a Greek Orthodox religious complex dating back to the 5th century.
 It consists of three leveled churches from the 5th, 13th and the 19th centuries respectively.
 The oldest one is entirely built in Byzantine style.
-The monastery is one of the most busiest destinations for local and foreign pilgrims, mainly at the feast of Saint George and the feast of the elevation of the Holy Cross (14 September).
+The monastery is one of the busiest destinations for local and foreign pilgrims, mainly at the feast of Saint George and the feast of the elevation of the Holy Cross (14 September).